kyma-incubator/compass/docs/compass/04-01-installation.md

 #### Install Compass

-> **NOTE:** If you installed Kyma on a cluster with a custom domain and certificates, you must apply that overrides to Compass as well.
+> **NOTE:** If you installed Kyma on a cluster with a custom domain and certificates, you must apply the overrides to Compass as well.

 The proper work of JWT token flows and Compass Cockpit require a set up and configured OpenID Connect (OIDC) Authorization Server.
 The OIDC Authorization Server is needed for the support of the respective users, user groups, and scopes.
 The OIDC server host and client-id are specified as overrides of the Compass Helm chart.
-Then a set of admin scopes are granted to a user based on the groups in the id_token, those trusted groups can be configured with overrides as well.
+Then, a set of administrator scopes are granted to a user, based on the groups in the `id_token`.
+Those trusted groups can be configured with overrides as well.

-Save the following .yaml with installation overrides into a file (e.g: additionalCompassOverrides.yaml)
+Save the following .yaml with installation overrides into a file (for example: additionalCompassOverrides.yaml)
 ```yaml
 hydrator:
    adminGroupNames: ${ADMIN_GROUP_NAMES}